minio/minio/docs/metrics/healthcheck/README.md

-## Minio Healthcheck
+## MinIO Healthcheck

-Minio server exposes two un-authenticated, healthcheck endpoints - liveness probe and readiness probe at `/minio/health/live` and `/minio/health/ready` respectively.
+MinIO server exposes two un-authenticated, healthcheck endpoints - liveness probe and readiness probe at `/minio/health/live` and `/minio/health/ready` respectively.

 ### Liveness probe

 This probe is used to identify situations where the server is running but may not behave optimally, i.e. sluggish response or corrupt back-end.
 Such problems can be *only* fixed by a restart.

-Internally, Minio liveness probe handler does a ListBuckets call.
+Internally, MinIO liveness probe handler does a ListBuckets call.
 If successful, the server returns 200 OK, otherwise 503 Service Unavailable.

 When liveness probe fails, Kubernetes like platforms restart the container.